 The Cessnock LGA has 103,084 hectares of rural zoned land that generates a diverse mix of agricultural products for local, regional and national consumption.
-Annual output from wine, beer and spirit manufacturing is \$328 million with a further agricultural output of \$154 million.
+Annual output from wine, beer and spirit manufacturing is \$428 million with a further agricultural output of \$133 million.
 Land underutilisation and emerging opportunities for agribusiness development for regional NSW is a strong prospect for sustainable economic growth based on global demand.

-The Cessnock Agricultural Development Officer would provide a positive connection between industry, business owners and government for the purpose of creating new agricultural opportunities or growing existing industries such as eggs, poultry, olives, fruit, vegetables, hemp and food tourism.
+Farm automation would provide the agricultural industry with reliable operational support, improve profitability and create new agricultural opportunities or growing existing sectors such as viticulture, olives, fruit, vegetables, hemp, eggs, poultry and food tourism.